 Astrophotographers share their tips and tricks for taking the perfect astronomy photo...

-That is the advice of Diego Colonnello who produced the stunning astrophoto 'Tarantula Colours' (above).
-Ian Griffin would agree that taking a good astrophoto doesn't need to break the bank.
-He says:
+Ian Griffin agrees that taking a good astrophoto doesn't need to break the bank.

 “Don’t become obsessed by buying the most expensive equipment.
 Instead try and make the most of the kit you can afford.
 Learn how to focus accurately and try and think about the framing of every picture you take.
 It’s possible to take amazing pictures of the night with relatively inexpensive gear.”